William Matthew Scott: Eighth: The Cherrys on Zigzag Trail (1959)

 There were two impressions in 1959 and 1962.
 The story starts with a game of Silly Golf, which may have been informed by the crazy golf entertainment at Hampton-on-Sea near to Will Scott's home at Herne Bay.
-Happenings: Mr Wilks cries 'Look!’; Mr. Nobody; Nothing but mysteries; The standstill race; The Society For Finding Things Out; Old sailor from over the water; Away they go; Smart work; The same-sounding words; The end if the trail.
+Happenings: Mr Wilks cries 'Look!’; Mr. Nobody; Nothing but mysteries; The standstill race; The Society For Finding Things Out; Old sailor from over the water; Away they go; Smart work; The same-sounding words; The end of the trail.

 Ninth: The Cherrys' Mystery Holiday (1960)

 One edition was published in English in 1960.
 The title may have been informed by the novelty of the mystery tours being run by coach companies at the time.
 Passengers paid for a day out at an unknown destination which could be a pleasant surprise but which sometimes brought them to their home area.
 Happenings: Keep your eyes open; The mystery of Mr Wotherspoon; The mystery of the pirate chief; Spik no English!; The great seaweed mystery; The writing in the sand; The mystery of the Jumping Jacks; The mystery of Neptune Island; Most mysterious of all; It's a mystery!